Updated February 2022

 - a custodial care facility

-Programs and waivers for home care with a greater breadth in what they understand to be DME
+Programs and waivers for home care with a greater breadth in what is understood to be DME

 There are two main state program types which offer the broadest interpretation of durable medical equipment –